lucianolimacl/strider_test/README.md

 # Phase 3, self-critique & scaling

+Changes for maintainability:<br/>
+	- Implement jwt authentication.
+	- Get the UserId from the authentication context.
+	- Add Unit Test to all layers of the projetct.
+	- Remove the Library AutoMapper from the project and create the mappings using a own custom solution.
+	- Move all the errors messages to a resource file.

 Changes for scalability:<br/>
 	- Move the posts to an Elasticsearch database.<br/>
 	- Move the process of creating new posts and replies to a queueing technology (RabbitMQ or Kafka).<br/>